Nkurunzizagashati/LETS-CONNECT/README.md

-<h1>LET'S CONNECT</h1>
+# LET'S CONNECT

-<p>Let's connect is a web appliaction that will serce as a space for like-minded individuals in the IT sector to connect and collaborate easily.
+Let's connect is a web appliaction that will serce as a space for like-minded individuals in the IT sector to connect and collaborate easily.

 The web application will facilitate connections among individuals passionate about solving problems in specific sectors or communities.
 Users can create groups based on their missions or the issues they aim to solve.
 Additionally, the platform will enable users to form groups centered around the courses they are taking, fostering a supportive environment for teaching and learning from one another.